Litter Free Chicago-Calumet River

 You can also download separate sections from the Toolkit:

 Please consider joining the number of individuals, businesses, and community groups throughout the watersed who are engaged in river stewardship.
-Our River Action Day Booklet has more information on how to set up a corporate volunteer day to help the river #LosetheLitter.
+Download our River Action Day flyer to find more information on how to set up a corporate volunteer day to help the river #LosetheLitter.

 This successful project brings together an ever-growing group of communities along the river for education and volunteering.
 Here are a few of the nearly 35 groups we've worked with so far.
 We look forward to growing our partnerships.